Nikunj-x28/ReactJS/gitSheets/unit1.md

  : Instead of pointing the newly created HEAD to the branch pointed to by the cloned repository’s HEAD, point to <name> branch instead.
 In a non-bare repository, this is the branch that will be checked out.

 ### Checkout remote Branch
 git checkout remote branch puts head in detached state because the remote branch can not be updated locally.
 If we commit the remote branch wont be updated and header would just point to the new commit.
+Basically we are doing just local changes on top of the remote branch.
+The remote branch keeps pointing to the old commit in sync with rmeote repo.

 ### fetch
 git fetch essentially brings our local representation of the remote repository into synchronization with what the actual remote repository looks like (right now).